rohan-19/starbucks-capstone/README.md

 3. app - The folder contains a flask application in run.py which serves the static web app files from the templates included.

 ## Data Analysis:<a name="analysis"></a>
-We use the pandas profiling (https://github.com/pandas-profiling/pandas-profiling) library to do basic EDA on the datasets to figure out abnormalities and visual different attribute distributions which helped in deciding the preprocessing steps included in the ETL pipeline in the process_data.py file.
+We use the pandas profiling (https://github.com/pandas-profiling/pandas-profiling) library to do basic EDA on the datasets to figure out abnormalities and visualize different attribute distributions which helped in deciding the preprocessing steps included in the ETL pipeline in the process_data.py file.
 The pandas profiling output for all the three input datasets are available to view.

 ## Experiments and Results<a name="results"></a>
 We managed to achieve an accuracy of 60-70% on all three offer types after trying out various sklearn models with hyperparameter tuning.
-On further analysis using the h2o automl library which runs various complex models, accuracy scores remained similar.
+On further analysis using the h2o automl library which runs more complex models, accuracy scores remained similar.
 This means that basic demographic features as derived in the above experiment are not enough to predict offer success with a very high precision.